5 Essential Steps To Leading A Remote Team

 Stimulate accountability further by setting up a system where employees post their daily or weekly goals, and have them check off what they accomplished.
 Consider using scheduling software such as Asana, Wrike, JIRA, and Basecamp, to give remote employees more structure, encourage them to plan ahead, and help them identify which targets they need help with.

-Want to be a world-class remote manager?
+Want a guide to managing world-class remote teams?

 We’ve built a thorough resource dedicated to remote managers and the unique challenges they have to face: the Remote Manager’s Handbook.
 In this handbook, you’ll find some of the key differences between leading in-office and remote teams, principles for effective remote management, crucial remote management tools, and more.
 Get the Remote Manager’s Handbook here and become the best leader you can be.